Sports sedan: North American usage

 The term "sport sedan" was initially used in North America for luxury import sedans (i.e., BMW, Audi, and Mercedes-Benz).
-These cars prioritized handling more than the domestic luxury sedans (i.e., Cadillac and Lincoln), which were more focused on comfort.
-However, since the 2000s, the domestic brands have begun producing sports sedan models such as the Cadillac CTS and Lincoln LS.
+These cars often prioritized handling more than domestic luxury sedans (i.e., Cadillac and Lincoln), which were more focused on comfort.
+However, since the 2000s, domestic brands have begun producing more sports sedan models such as the Cadillac CTS-V, Lincoln LS, and Dodge Charger SRT8.

 Another term sometimes used to describe sports sedans in the US is muscle car; however, more typically, the latter term refers to V8-powered two-door coupes made by American manufacturers.